Yan-Oliveira/doc-fao/content/dynamic-field-database/admin/processes-automation/dynamic-fields.rst

       The data type which will be stored in the dynamic field.
 Possible values: *Date*, *Integer* or *Text*.

    Filter
       With the filter field, it is possible to choose a ticket attribute or a dynamic field as a filter for the related column.
 If the dynamic field is bound to a related ticket, the attributes will be used for the filter mechanism, otherwise the filters will be ignored.
-If filter will be configured to a table column, only search results matching to the search term and the related ticket attribute on exactly the configured column will be displayed.
+If the filter will be configured to a table column, only search results matching to the search term and the related ticket attribute on exactly the configured column will be displayed.

    Searchfield
       Indicates if a field should be included in the search requests.